spenserwellen/Drum-Machine/README.md

 # Drum-Machine
-Drum Machine Based On The Alesius Drum Machine Design, With Three Drums Kits all from Andromeda Sounds
+Drum machine based on The Alesius Drum Machine design, with three drums kits all from Andromeda Sounds.